Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Background

-Vector architectures have evolved over several decades from early streaming-style designs to modern scalable vector ISAs.
-Early implementations, such as the TI ASC and CDC STAR-100, primarily adopted a memory-memory organization, relying on deep pipelines and streaming memory accesses to process large-scale array data~\cite{watson1972ti, STAR-100}.
-Subsequently, classic vector machines represented by the CRAY-1 established the vector-register paradigm~\cite{russell1978cray}.
-Through explicit vector registers, lower startup overhead, and chaining mechanisms, these machines enabled dependent vector instructions to overlap in execution, thereby defining the basic form of classical long-vector architectures.
-Later systems, including the Cray X-MP, Y-MP, and their successors, as well as the Fujitsu VP, Hitachi S, and NEC SX series, further expanded the implementation space of vector architectures in high-performance computing~\cite{august1989cray,cray_ymp8d_red,cray_c90_1991,cray_sv1_1998,63645,kawabe1988hitachi,watanabe1987architecture}.
+Vector architectures have evolved from early streaming-style designs to modern scalable vector ISAs.
+Early implementations, such as the TI ASC and CDC STAR-100, primarily adopted a memory-memory organization and relied on deep pipelines and streaming memory accesses to process large-scale array data~\cite{watson1972ti, STAR-100}.
+Subsequently, classic vector machines represented by the CRAY-1 established the vector-register paradigm, using low startup overhead and chaining to enable dependent vector instructions to overlap in execution~\cite{russell1978cray}.
+Later vector supercomputers extended this direction and shaped the long-vector execution model for high sustained throughput~\cite{august1989cray,kawabe1988hitachi,watanabe1987architecture}.